jlevy/og-equity-compensation/README.md

 of employee stock options.

 🚧 Any real-world examples of how low strike price has led to big payoffs?
-🚧 Consider moving final chunk on Black-Scholes to “What is equity worth?”

 ### Vesting and cliffs